Levantine archaeology: Christian sites

-Tell es-Sakan is the only Early Bronze Age site in Gaza discovered to date.
-Located five kilometers south of Gaza City, the site was discovered by chance in 1998 during construction for a new housing complex, and work was halted to allow archaeological soundings to be conducted.
-The site spans an area of eight to twelve hectares and shows evidence of continuous habitation throughout the Early Bronze Age (3,300 to 2,200 BCE).
-Joint Franco-Palestinian excavations with UNDP support began in August 2000, covering an area of 1,400 square meters and revealed two main phases of occupation.
-Four strata at the base of the site reveal Protodynastic Egyptian settlement dating towards the end of the 4th millennium BCE, while middle and upper strata reveal Canaanite settlement during the 3rd millennium BCE.
+Challenges posed by the Israeli–Palestinian conflict

-Challenges posed by the Israeli-Palestinian conflict
+Following the Six Day War the Gaza Strip was occupied by the Israeli military.
+In the aftermath Moshe Dayan looted various sites, and retained artefacts in his personal collection such as Bronze Age sarcophagi from Deir el-Balah.

-In 1974, the IAA removed a sixth-century Byzantine mosaic from Gaza City, dubbed 'King David Playing the Lyre', which is now in the synagogue section of the Israel Museum.
+In 1974, the IAA removed a sixth-century Byzantine mosaic, dubbed 'King David Playing the Lyre', from the Gaza synagogue.
+The mosaic is now in the synagogue section of the Israel Museum.
 According to Jerusalem Post, it is illegal for an occupying power to remove ancient artifacts from the land it occupies, but Israel alleges that the Palestinians have not been able to safeguard antiquities in the areas under their control.
 Hananya Hizmi, deputy of Israel's Department of Antiquities in Judea and Samaria, explained, "Probably it was done to preserve the mosaic.
 Maybe there was an intention to return [the mosaic] and it didn't work out.
 I don't know why."